netdata/netdata/health/notifications/telegram/README.md

 1. Set `SEND_TELEGRAM` to `YES`.
 2. Set `TELEGRAM_BOT_TOKEN` to your bot token.
-3. Set `DEFAULT_RECIPIENT_TELEGRAM` to the chat ID you want the alert to be sent.
+3. Set `DEFAULT_RECIPIENT_TELEGRAM` to the chat ID you want the alert notifications to be sent to.
     You can define multiple chat IDs like this: `49999333322 -1009999222255`.
     All roles will default to this variable if left unconfigured.